Insitepass/PortalPreview/README.md

 # PortalPreview
-This is a BI dashaboard application done in Asp.net core 6 and DevExpress
+This is a BI dashaboard application done in C# Asp.net core 6, DevExpress and SQL